-Simple tips to improve your headlines and help your content be found
+Improve your headlines to help your content be found.

 - Add keywords to your headlines